Cypher30/Computer_Vision_Final/README.md

 In this task we train transformer-based models on CIFAR-100 from scratch, improving data efficiency by data augmentation, distillation mentioned in DeiT and use specially designed models.

-To use our trained ViT models, you need to first download the models from [here](), and using ViT_test.py to load the models, e.g.
+To use our trained ViT models, you need to first download the models from [here](https://pan.baidu.com/s/1OUfxi0aKknK-VZXkCVdXaA) (password: e6qt), and using ViT_test.py to load the models, e.g.

 ```bash
 python ViT_test.py --src vit_baseline.pt # Indicates the source .pt file